 The area of the scalp that has been treated will have some redness for around 2-3 days after treatment.
-For darker skin clients the redness is not too noticeable.
-The pigmentation will appear darker for up to 7 days after treatment, again depending on your skin tone.
-Therefore, the pigmentation will appear to become lighter and softer as the tiny pigment filled scabs begin to flake away.
+For darker skin clients, the redness is not too noticeable.
+The pigmentation will appear darker for up to 7 days after treatment, depending on your skin tone.
+Therefore, the pigmentation will become lighter and softer as the tiny pigment-filled scabs flake away.

 SMP hair is applied to the scalp by means of a pigmentation machine that carries pigment into the dermis by a rapidly moving needle.
 When the epidermis and upper dermis is punctured, the skin begins its normal healing and clotting process.
 After the treatment, your scalp will be covered by hundreds of tiny pigment-filled scabs, which is seen in many after photos.
 These scabs are often 400 to 800 micrometers across and far larger than the eventual SMP® dot after the healing process.

 These tiny scabs will flake away in the first 3-10 days and your body’s immune system also removes any excess pigment caught in the healing wounds during the first 3 weeks.
 As this happens, it appears to the observer that the SMP hair dots are shrinking.
 When the healing process finishes, the final dots are often 90 to 170 Um in diameter and blend seamlessly into any natural hair.